romanaumov/YouTube-Browser/README.md

 `app` - RAG application

-    - `app.py` - Streamlit app (UI interface)
+    `app.py` - Streamlit app (UI interface)

-    - `db.py` - Postgres app (all queries to DB)
+    `db.py` - Postgres app (all queries to DB)

-    - `es.py` - ElasticSearch app (all queries to ElasticSearch to search info)
+    `es.py` - ElasticSearch app (all queries to ElasticSearch to search info)

-    - `rag.py` - RAG app (build prompt, send queries to LLM)
+    `rag.py` - RAG app (build prompt, send queries to LLM)

-    - `data_ingestion.py` - Ingestion app (Creating, ingestion, indexing documents)
+    `data_ingestion.py` - Ingestion app (Creating, ingestion, indexing documents)

-    - `config.py` - Reading environmental params into variables
+    `config.py` - Reading environmental params into variables

-    - `data` - Directory with datasets.
-Contain two transcribed playlists in json format. (at current, the system is working with one of them - Audio Signal Processing for ML - dataset.
-Unfortunately, I had no time to merge both playlists and ingest into elastic search)
+    `data` - Directory with datasets.
+Contain two transcribed playlists in json format.
+    At current, the system is working with one of them - Audio Signal Processing for ML - dataset.
+    Unfortunately, I had no time to merge both playlists and ingest into elastic search.

-    - `logs` - Directory with logs.
+    `logs` - Directory with logs.
 The system save logs for each container.

 `data_prep` - Directory for creating dataset

-    - `The Sound of AI - transcripts` - Directory with transcripts of separate videos and temporary files, as well.
+    `The Sound of AI - transcripts` - Directory with transcripts of separate videos and temporary files, as well.

-    - `amazon_stt.py` - Script to send queries to Amazon Transcribe service for transcribing each video from playlist.
+    `amazon_stt.py` - Script to send queries to Amazon Transcribe service for transcribing each video from playlist.

-    - `create_dataset.py` - Script for creating dataset (some operations for merging, asking LLM to generate questions, etc.)
+    `create_dataset.py` - Script for creating dataset (some operations for merging, asking LLM to generate questions, etc.)

-    - `download_audio.py` - Script for downloading audio tracks from YouTube.
+    `download_audio.py` - Script for downloading audio tracks from YouTube.

-    - `credentials.py` - Config to run queries to Amazon Transcribe service.
+    `credentials.py` - Config to run queries to Amazon Transcribe service.

-    - `text_helpers.py` - Some additional operations with text.
+    `text_helpers.py` - Some additional operations with text.

 `docker-compose.yaml` - Docker compose to run several containers.